kroshu/kuka-external-control-sdk/kuka-external-control-sdk/doc/SDK_howto.md

 <h4>Configuration</h4>

 Before creating the iiQKA-specific Robot object, an initial configuration has to be provided via the namespaced Configuration class.
 It should contain the IP addresses of the KRC5 Micro on the KONI interface and the IP address of the client machine.
-Aside from that, the initial control mode has to be provided, else the controlling will fail with the 'unsupported control mode' error message.

 During controlling, the UDP packets are by default sent and received through a secure DTLS layer.
 So the user has to provide a certificate and private key and set the path of these files in the configuration.
 (For generating a certificate and a private key see an example [here](https://stackoverflow.com/a/10176685) or check out the [official documentation](https://www.openssl.org/docs/manmaster/man1/openssl.html).)
 It's possible opt-out from the secure controlling mode by setting the 'is_secure' flag to false.